Placing, finishing and jointing concrete

 There are five simple steps to be undertaken to finish concrete.

-Bleed Water Bleed water will usually appear on the surface of the concrete after the initial screeding.
-Only when it has evaporated may final finishing be commenced.
+Bleed water will usually appear on the surface of the concrete after the initial screeding.
+Wait for it to evaporate before final finishing.
 Do not try to dry up excessive bleed water by using sand or cement as this only weakens the hardened surface.
 It can be removed by dragging a garden hose across the surface of the concrete.

 Applications of Various Finishes

 |Steel trowel||Inside||Garage, house floors|

 |Exposed aggregate||Outside||Sloping paths, driveways, patios, entertainment areas, decorative areas|

 Once the concrete can support the weight of a person, leaving only slight surface imprints, the final finishing can begin.

 Final finishing involves floating or trowelling the surface of the concrete, jointing and edging.
 If a special surface finish is required such as a broomed or exposed aggregate finish, this is undertaken at the final finish stage.
 To select an appropriate finish refer to table above.

 Floats are usually made of timber, trowels of steel.
 Steel trowels produce a smooth surface finish.
 Always bear in mind that steel trowelled concrete surfaces can become slippery when wet and are better suited to internal use.
 Wood floats produce a slightly textured surface finish, are less likely to be slippery when wet and are better suited for external use.